List of Saskatchewan municipal roads (600–699): SK 651

 Highway 651 runs from Highway 52 north to Highway 5 just west of Canora.
 The highway passes through the communities of Jedburgh, Theodore, and Goldenvale and provides access to Canora Beach on Good Spirit Lake and Whitesand Regional Park on Theodore Reservoir.
 It intersects Highways 16, 726, and 47 and has a 35 km long concurrency with Highway 746 north of Goldenvale to Highway 5.
 Highway 651 is about 83 km long.

+SK 652

+Highway 652 is a 24.5 km two-lane gravel road within the Rural Municipality of Barrier Valley No. 397, running across the Barrier River Valley while connecting the town of Archerwill with the hamlet of Algrove, the western shore of Barrier Lake, Barrier Lake Resort, and Hwy 773.
+It does includes a bridge across the Barrier River at the western tip of Barrier Lake.